carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 Reserving the name when there is a conflict is part of resolving what happens
-when you combine more than two type-types.
+when you combine more than two type-of-types.
 If `x` is forbidden in `A`, it is
 forbidden in `A & B`, whether or not `B` defines the name `x`.
 This makes `&`
 associative and commutative, and so it is well defined on sets of interfaces, or
-other type-types, independent of order.
+other type-of-types, independent of order.

-Note that we do _not_ consider two type-types using the same name to mean the
+Note that we do _not_ consider two type-of-types using the same name to mean the
 same thing to be a conflict.
-For example, combining a type-type with itself
+For example, combining a type-of-type with itself
-gives itself, `MyTypeType & MyTypeType == MyTypeType`.
+gives itself, `MyTypeOfType & MyTypeOfType == MyTypeOfType`.
 Also, given two
 [interface extensions](#interface-extension) of a common base interface, the sum
 should not conflict on any names in the common base.